snowyTheHamster/autoImageRenameCropResize/README.md

 ### 1-removebg.py

-This script detects the edges of an object in an image and tries to removes the background.
+This script detects the edges of an object whilst trying to prevent white clipping.

+There may be some fuzziness around object which will be removed in the next script.

 You will need to adjust the **MIN_VAL** **MAX_VAL** settings.

+The resulting images will generated in a different folder for you to finetune.

+An image will not be processed if it already exists in the output folder; so you can re-run the script accordingly.

+### 1b-removebg.py

+This script tries to remove the fuzziness around the object made in the previous script.

 The resulting images will generated in a different folder for you to finetune.